khaled45690/yuv_to_png/example/README.md

 ## Contact Us

-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us on email:k.saad1281@gmail.com.
+If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us on email: k.saad1281@gmail.com.